 Arguably the second most popular tour in Cappadocua after the Red, the Green Tour will take you to a slew of interesting sites in southern Cappadocia.
 Highlights include an underground city that goes 300 ft below the surface of the earth and a picturesque hike through a valley honeycombed with rock-cut dwellings and churches.

-Check out my post on the Green Tour with Bridge of the World for more pictures and information.
+You can check out my post on the Green Tour with Bridge of the World for more pictures and information, but here’s a quick rundown of all the stops you’ll be making on this tour:

 Tour Duration: Around 7-8 hrs / Cost: 45 Euros